Roof Giant's Breather Membranes FAQ

 As mentioned, most breather membranes will come with fitting instructions, and it’s vital to check ventilation requirements for each roof.
 There are some key steps to ensuring effective installation.

-The Eaves
+The eaves

 A UV resistant membrane or felt support tray should be fitted.
 The bottom edge of the membrane often extends into the gutter, but exposure over time can lead to degradation (in fact most modem underlays are not intended for this purpose).
 Felt support trays do exactly as their name suggests, while providing drainage directly into the guttering.